aphrc-dswb/dswb-platform-data-harmonization-wg/models/test1.md

 #### a.
 [Substance](https://schema.org/Substance)
 #### b.
 [MedicalGuideline](https://schema.org/MedicalGuideline)
 > [!TIP]
 > A MedicalGuideline may have an authority, a legal status and one or more studies.
-Studies may both support and contraindicate a MedicalGuideline.
+Studies may both support and contraindicate a MedicalGuideline under various circumstances.
 #### c.
 [LifeStyleModification](https://schema.org/LifestyleModification)
 #### d.
 [MedicalProcedure](https://schema.org/MedicalProcedure)
 ### 3. [MedicalRiskFactor](https://schema.org/MedicalRiskFactor)